Buy 3 Tires, Get 4th Tire Free Instantly

-Receive 10% off 2 select tires when scheduled for installation on PepBoys.com and installation is completed between 6/28/15 through 7/4/15.
-Use promotional code ROLLOUT10 at checkout to receive discount OR click here to print this in store coupon and present at time of installation.
-Cannot be combined with any other offer, coupon or rebate.
+Receive 20% off select tires with promo code ROLLOUT20 when scheduled for installation on PepBoys.com and installation is completed between 8/02/15 through 8/05/15.
+Not valid in combination with any other discounts or promotions.
 Valid on select in stock tires only, those tires for which discount is available will be identified in search results, all other tires and special order tires are excluded from this offer.
 Requires purchase of road hazard warranty and tire installation package which includes valve stems or TPMS reseal kit and balancing.
 Valid when scheduled for installation on PepBoys.com and installation is completed between 10/1/15 through 10/14/15.

 Rotating your tires as part of your regularly scheduled vehicle maintenance has many benefits.
 It helps to maintain an even amount of treadwear on all 4 tires.
 That prolongs the life of your tires, leads to improved gas mileage and a smoother more comfortable ride.
 Regularly rotating your tires can also prolong the life of your vehicle’s suspension components by reducing vibrations.
 Since you need to remove the wheels to rotate your tires, you get the opportunity to look over the undercarriage components and catch any problems in the very early stages which can save you money down the road.
 Also, many tire manufacturers require regular tire rotation in order to keep the mileage warranty valid.
 A good rule of thumb is to rotate your tires at the same intervals you get your oil changed whether your tires show uneven wear signs or not.
 While this is a good recommendation, you should always follow the guidelines in your vehicle’s owner manual for timing as well as the best rotation pattern for your vehicle and type of tires.